thoth-station/adviser/docs/source/deployment.rst

 Configuring and setting up adviser in a cluster
 -----------------------------------------------

-In the upcoming secions one can find information needed when configuring a cluster deployment where adviser runs in.
+In the upcoming sections one can find information needed when configuring a cluster deployment that adviser runs in.

 Adviser provides hyperparameters that can be tweaked to gain more performance or obtain better results when recommending a software stack.
-The upcoming sections act as a reference guide how to act in different scenarios when certain issues are spotted in the cluster or if you wish to fine-tune adviser.
+The upcoming sections act as a reference guide on how to act in different scenarios when certain issues are spotted in the cluster or if you wish to fine-tune adviser.

 .. note::

-  As adviser shares core parts with Dependency Monkey, most of the details stated below apply also for Dependency Monkey.
+  As adviser shares core components with Dependency Monkey, most of the details stated below also apply for Dependency Monkey.

 Pre-requisities to run adviser
 ==============================